dyyfk/weiqi-fullstack/CONTRIBUTING.md

 ### ❎ known issues:
 - [ ] Errors messages don't include status header. (always 404)
 - [ ] Exception handling (Winston in future)
-- [ ] Error messages do not display properly.
 - [ ] Frontend methods are all in one file
 - [ ] Users should have a rating system
 - [ ] User avatars are inconsistent on the dashboard page
 - [ ] The room status is not being updated correctly
 - [ ] Handle edge cases for socket session expiration
-- [ ] Add more user-friendly error message
-- [ ] Let users to leave the game if his opponent leaves
 - [ ] Rooms created by users will be overwritten names when searching for match
 - [ ] Add timers to the game
 - [ ] Inform the reconnected users if the game has ended.